joeyklee/itp-course-onboarding/README.md

-# itp-course-verification
+# itp-course-onboarding
-(formerly the itp-syllabus-generator)
+(formerly the itp-syllabus-generator, itp-course-verification)

+This is a little web site that is meant to help all instructors to build better and more accessible courses.
+The site just links to helpful tips and course and syllabus templates as well as offers a place for instructors to validate their course websites to make sure they meet web accessibility standards and NYU/ITP guidelines for content.

-This is a little web (consent) tool that asks instructors to submit links to the required components of structuring courses and creating syllabi.
-By actively submitting the links to courses and the materials required by ITP and NYU, it acts as a kind of digital consent process that ensures instructors are doing due diligence to make their courses accessible.
+<s>This is a little web (consent) tool that asks instructors to submit links to the required components of structuring courses and creating syllabi.
+By actively submitting the links to courses and the materials required by ITP and NYU, it acts as a kind of digital consent process that ensures instructors are doing due diligence to make their courses accessible.</s>

 ## About